 Check out our video below!

 The GNAR Initiative acts as an intellectual incubator to foster and support multi-university and trans-disciplinary research aimed at better documenting and holistically understanding the opportunities and challenges in GNAR communities.
 It also develops, supports, and studies evidence-based strategies for helping western GNAR communities thrive amid change.
 To learn more about our research projects and findings, see our Research page.

 The GNAR Initiative trains graduate and undergraduate students to understand and work in the unique contexts of GNAR communities.
-The Initiative also supports continued education courses and other efforts aimed at building awareness and understanding of the unique experiences and concerns of western GNAR communities.
-To learn more about our educational efforts, see our Education page.
+The Initiative also provides education and learning resources to GNAR communities through our webinar series and other efforts aimed at building awareness and understanding of the unique experiences and concerns of western GNAR communities.

 Planners, public officials, consultants, and others working with western GNAR communities are seeking tools, information, resources, and other forms of support to assist these places in addressing the interconnected challenges they face.
 The Initiative provides a range of capacity building and planning support for GNAR communities and the people working in and around them.
 Check out our GNAR Network or Toolkit Pages for more info.

 Check out The GNARly Blog